List of executions at Fremantle Prison

 Executions at Fremantle Prison in Fremantle, Western Australia, were carried out between 1889 and 1964.
-Other places of execution in Western Australia included the Roundhouse at Fremantle; the old and new Perth Gaols; on the island of Rottnest; at the sites of the capital offence, such as at Maddington and Norrilong, York; on the eastern end of The Causeway at Victoria Park; at Redcliffe; at Roebourne in the Pilbara; at Derby and Mount Dockerell (near Halls Creek) in the Kimberley; and at Albany and Geraldton.
+Other places of execution in Western Australia included the Roundhouse at Fremantle; the old and new Perth Gaols; on Rottnest Island; at the sites of the capital offence, such as at Maddington and Norrilong, York; on the eastern end of The Causeway at Victoria Park; at Redcliffe; at Roebourne in the Pilbara; at Derby and Mount Dockerell (near Halls Creek) in the Kimberley; and at Albany and Geraldton.
 All executions were by hanging except that of Midgegooroo, carried out by firing squad at the old Perth Gaol in 1833.

 Forty-three men and one woman were hanged at Fremantle Prison.
 Condemned prisoners were vigilantly observed to prevent suicide attempts.
 On the day of execution, they were hanged by falling through an opening trap door with a noose around their neck, in front of witnesses.
 In the 19th century, the media gave comprehensive accounts of the executions, but in later years they became private matters, concealed within the prison walls.
 Capital punishment was abolished in Western Australia in 1984.

 Included on the list below are all the executions carried out at Fremantle Prison.